This page may contain affiliate links. Read our disclosure here.

 Dead Sea Salts or Ancient Sea Salts

-There are 2 main brands of bath salts I tend to recommend: the Bath Salt Plus from Redmonds or San Francisco Sea Salt Company.
-The Redmonds salt is more of a balanced mineral salt and has 60+ trace minerals.
+There is one main brands of bath salts I tend to recommend: San Francisco Sea Salt Company.
 The dead sea salt from SFSSC is mostly rich in magnesium and potassium, and it has over 20 trace minerals as well.

 For a foot bath: 1/2 cup of either of the mineral salts above is perfect, in just enough water to cover your feet.
 Soak for 15+ minutes once or twice a week, but you usually can do them more often if you are finding benefit with them.
 You can also add 1/4 cup of an unrefined sea salt (like this one) if you need extra sodium.

 For a full bath: You can use anywhere from 1/2 cup to 2 cups of the mineral salts in a full tub of water (try to keep it more warm, not too hot!).
 Soaking for about 20 minutes at least is usually perfect, once or twice a week.
 You can add up to a full cup of the unrefined sea salt as well if you need that extra sodium.